No blog post will cover everything you need to know about SaaS marketing.

 Giving your audience a name linked to your company is something you’ll probably want to do.

 You can create a focal point for your SaaS community on a social media or communication platform like Facebook, LinkedIn, Reddit, Slack, or Discord.
 Creating the group is easy, but getting people active and involved takes time.
-You’ll want to hire a Community Manager to keep things on track if you’re serious about community building.
+If you’re serious about community building, you’ll want to hire a community manager to keep things on track.

 You can always take your online group offline.
 Hubspot, which runs INBOUND, one of the largest SaaS conferences, invests heavily in event marketing.
 It’s a great way to grow your community and raise brand awareness.

-One of the best ways to get inspiration when creating a plan is by analyzing the marketing strategies used by successful companies.
+One of the best ways to get inspiration when creating a plan is by analyzing the approach to SaaS marketing used by successful companies.
 You won’t be able to copy the strategies outright.
 After all, the more people use the same strategy, the less effective it becomes.

 You don’t need to steal the ideas of these companies, though.

-Just imitate the approaches that make the most sense and tweak it to fit your business goals.
-Do this and you’ll probably scale faster and make fewer costly mistakes.
+Just imitate the approaches that make the most sense and tweak them to fit your business goals.
+Do this, and you’ll probably scale faster and make fewer costly mistakes.

 With that in mind, here are some cool case studies to review.